openpreserve/pagelyzer/ABOUT.md

 A list of benefits Pagelyzer brings to the end user:

-* Crawler optimization e.g discovering new crawl strategies based on patterns
+* Crawler optimization e.g discovering new crawl strategies based on patterns.

-* Quality assurance for crawlers, for example, by comparing the live version of the page with the just crawled one.
+* Quality assurance for crawlers, for example, by comparing the live version of the page with the one just crawled.

-* Detecting format obsolescence following to evolving technologies, is the rendering of web pages are identique visually by using different versions of the browser or different browsers
+* Detecting format obsolescence due to evolving technologies, is the rendering of web pages visually identical comparing different versions of a browser or different browsers?

-* Archive maintenance, different operations like format migration can change the archived page versions renderings.
+* Archive maintenance: different operations like format migration can change the archived page versions renderings.

 ### Who is the intended audience?

 Pagelyzer is for:

-* Content holders national libraries
+* Content holders, such as national libraries
-* Institutions that are insterested in web archiving
+* Institutions interested in web archiving
-* Institutions that want to start web archiving
 * Web archivists
 * Archive managers
 * Digital preservation specialists

 ### Examples
-The rendering issues due to format obsolescence within the archive and monitor technological landscape can be detected by the comparison of web pages.
-This scenario aims at finding possible solutions such as using of image comparison to detect rendering errors within web archives(compare reference snapshots of web pages in different browser versions.
+The rendering issues due to format obsolescence within the archive technological landscape can be detected by the comparison of web pages.
+This scenario aims at finding possible solutions such as using image comparison to detect rendering errors within web archives and compare reference snapshots of web pages in different browser versions.

-The quality of the web crawlers can be also tested by comparing the crawled version of the page with the page online just after crawling.
+The quality of web crawlers can also be tested by comparing the crawled version of a page with the version online immediately after crawling.

 ### Authors

-Responsable Workpackage:
+Responsible for this Workpackage:

 * Matthieu CORD/UPMC
 * Stéphane GANÇARSKI/UPMC